 - Recent evidence suggests fewer people are moving across state lines in search for work.
 Why do you think this is, and what can be done to increase geographic mobility?

-- What are the most common mistakes job seekers make when seeking employment?
+- Which are the most common mistakes job seekers make when seeking employment?

 In order to determine the best job markets in the U.S., WalletHub compared 182 cities — including the 150 most populated U.S. cities, plus at least two of the most populated cities in each state — across two key dimensions, “Job Market” and “Socio-economics.”
 We assigned a heavier weight to the former, considering the fact that factors in that category most heavily influence a job seeker’s decision in terms of relocation for employment.

 Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the city proper in each case, excluding cities in the surrounding metro area.

 Job Market – Total Points: 80